wlai-axway/test/README.md

 #### Test the CMS edit links

 When this is complete, test the **Edit on Netlify CMS** links on your microsite and verify that they link to the CMS instance for your microsite.
-You should see someting like this:
+You should see something like this:

 ![Netlify CMS editor](/static/Images/netlifycms_editor.jpg)